PedrobyJoao/16-bit-computer/compiler/README.md

 Subroutines.
 Then, whenever the VMWriter module generates a piece of code dependent on a variable, it'll get information from this symbol table.

+### Debugging

+1. After some long hours testing, I forgot that there is a HackCompiler provided by the tools.
+So I can mostly test comparing the output of my compiler to the output of the "oficial" HackCompiler.
+2. So many bugs testing `ConvertToBin`..
+OMG